 Interested in learning more about fire starters?
-I’ve created a lengthy slide deck that includes answers to frequently asked questions and sample starters for every grade level, aligned to narrative, information, opinion, and argument writing.
+The Make Writing Starter Set includes answers to frequently asked questions and sample starters for every grade level, aligned to narrative, information, opinion, and argument writing.
 You can use them as is or refine them for specific projects and lessons.
-If you’d like free access to that tool, just subscribe to my blog (scroll up and sign up on the right side bar above).

 Something else: It’s not enough to build in writing workshop.
 These challenges must elevate the learning that will happen during mini-lessons, and they must help writers put down print as well.
 I find that frames like these enable this transition very well.
 What would you add?
 How would you adjust?